RockShox Reverb AXS Review

 It may sound super obvious, but to keep the Reverb AXS functioning, you will eventually need to charge the battery.
 SRAM claims 40 hours of riding time for the AXS battery, and up to 2 years for the coin cell battery in the remote.
 Checking the battery charge is as easy as pressing the small button on the side of the seatpost.
 A green light means close to full, a solid red light is around half, and a blinking red light lets you know that it's getting low and it's time to charge.

 One of the biggest complaints about the original Reverb was its tendency to develop unwanted sag or squishiness.
-Recent updates to the standard Reverb and the new AXS version have tried to address this problem.
-A redesigned internal floating piston (IFP), should theoretically do a better job of keeping the air and oil separated and prevent sag in the first place.
+The redesigned internal floating piston (IFP) found in the AXS should theoretically do a better job of keeping the air and oil separated and prevent sag in the first place.
 In the off chance your post does develop sag, a new Vent Valve has been placed at the bottom of the post that should allow you to bleed the unwanted air out of the system.
-This is quite similar to the Revive valve found on the Bike Yoke Revive.

-The other primary complaint about the Reverb is that cold temperatures impacted its performance.
-We didn't have the chance to test the Reverb AXS on any below freezing rides, but we did leave it sitting outside for an extended period with temperatures right around 35-degrees F. The colder temperature didn't seem to have any impact on the rate of compression or extension, and the dropper worked exactly as it should.
+We didn't have the chance to test the Reverb AXS on any below freezing rides, but we did leave it sitting outside for an extended period with temperatures right around 35°F. The colder temperature didn't seem to have any impact on the rate of compression or extension, and the dropper worked exactly as it should.

 Saddle Clamp